Kambaa/commitlint-maven-plugin/README.md

 A maven plugin that checks given commit messages

-In our company, for out maven projects, we use js solutions for commit message convention checking, so i wanted to write a maven plugin to do it.
+In our company, for our maven projects, we use js solutions for commit message convention checking, so i wanted to write a maven plugin to do it.
 My aim is that this plugin should do pretty much same job as the configuration right now.

 ## Comparison With CommitLint's [config-convention](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional#commitlintconfig-conventional)